LAPD captain's allegiances probed in tipoff to CBS exec - KESQ

 The towering cop with a telegenic smile hobnobbed with celebrities getting stars on the Walk of Fame, ran security for the Oscars awards show and even landed a bit part playing himself on the television drama “Bosch” about a talented but troubled maverick LAPD detective.

-But Palka’s ties to the entertainment industry were under scrutiny Thursday after prosecutors said he leaked a sexual assault victim’s confidential police report to CBS and its former leader Les Moonves, who was accused in the case and whom Palka once provided security for, raising questions about where his allegiances lay.
+But Palka’s ties to the entertainment industry and his allegiances were under scrutiny Thursday after prosecutors said he leaked a sexual assault victim’s confidential police report to the accused, former CBS leader Les Moonves, for whom Palka served as a private bodyguard for years.

 The LAPD said it was conducting an internal affairs investigation into Palka’s conduct and the state attorney general was probing any criminal elements after a report said he conspired with CBS to conceal sexual assault allegations against Moonves.

 The report, which didn’t name Palka, was part of a settlement announced Wednesday by New York Attorney General Letitia James in which CBS and Moonves, its former president, agreed to pay $30.5 million.
-About $6 million is going sexual assault and harassment programs and the rest to shareholders kept in the dark while executives tried to prevent allegations from becoming public.
+About $6 million is going sexual assault and harassment programs.
+The rest will go to shareholders kept in the dark while executives tried to prevent allegations from becoming public and at least one benefited by unloading shares before news broke.

-At least one executive privy to an internal investigation about Moonves’ conduct sold millions of dollars of stock before the allegations against Moonves became public, which the attorney general’s office said amounted to insider trading.

 Weeks after the #MeToo movement erupted with sex abuse allegations against film mogul Harvey Weinstein in 2017, Phyllis Golden-Gottlieb reported to police in the Hollywood Division that she had been sexually assaulted by Moonves in 1986 and 1988 when they worked together at Lorimar Productions, the studio behind “Dallas” and “Knots Landing.”

-A law enforcement official briefed on the matter confirmed that Golden-Gottlieb, who died this summer, was the woman involved.
+A law enforcement official briefed on the matter confirmed that Golden-Gottlieb, who died this summer, was the woman involved in the leak by Palka.
 The official was not authorized to speak publicly and did so on condition of anonymity.

+Jim Gottlieb said in an email to The Associated Press that he was “shocked and very disappointed” that his mother’s report was leaked to CBS.
+He said his mother was never looking for money, she just didn’t want Moonves to “get away with what he did” and was satisfied that her report contributed to his downfall.

+“We would like to think the police are looking out for us, the victims, and not the perpetrators,” Gottlieb said.
+“This sounds just like what you hear about certain police departments being in cahoots with organized crime.”

 Attorney Gloria Allred, who represented Golden-Gottlieb, said in nearly a half-century of legal practice, she had never heard of police tipping off a suspect to an investigation and said it could have a chilling effect on other women coming forward to report abuse.